elatov/elatov.github.io/_posts/2014-04-22-rhcsa-rhce-chapter-18-dns.md

     Address: 192.168.1.109

-Notice I don&#8217;t get an *authoritative* answer, and this is expected since our named server is not the *authoritative* DNS server for that domain.
+Notice I don't get an *authoritative* answer, and this is expected since our named server is not the *authoritative* DNS server for that domain.

 ### Using the *rndc* Utility